Hayden-Miller-165/pythonista-iOS/README.md

 # Pythonista-iOS
-Repository consisting of Python scripts to be used with the Pythonista app on iOS
+Repository consisting of Python scripts to be used within the Pythonista app on iOS

 ## Scripts
    **Text Capture.py**